 The third approach is conducting PoC or pilot projects, mainly pursued by small to medium-sized financial institutions.
 With high interest in generative AI, these institutions need to verify the technology but are cautious about the investment burden.
 They often wait to see industry trends before investing in best practices.

 Given the rapid advancement of LLM models and the growing demand for generative AI, the platform-based approach, which requires higher initial costs but reduces redundant expenses and allows for quicker development and change management in the long term, is considered the most suitable of the three strategies.
-Samsung SDS also offers a generative AI service platform called FabriX, which supports everything from high-efficiency/high-security infrastructure to optimized LLM serving, integration with internal data/systems and external systems, user portals or chat services, and the development of legacy system copilots.
+Samsung SDS also offers a generative AI service platform called FabriX, which supports everything from high-efficiency/high-security infrastructure to optimized LLM serving, integration between internal data/systems and external systems, user portals or chat services, and the development of legacy system copilots.

 (3) Future Directions

-Alongside these technical efforts, policy initiatives are also becoming increasingly important.
-Since AI is not perfect, there is a need for safeguards to ensure the safety of AI services.
-Companies are making various efforts to establish an AI governance framework to determine how to safely operate AI services and prevent the leakage of personal or corporate information through information protection measures.
 Additionally, policies to promote AI are underway, following the relaxation of regulations for financial institutions.
 In March 2024, the Financial Services Commission launched the 'Financial Sector AI Council,' emphasizing the need for regulatory relaxation to promote generative AI in the financial sector and the importance of safe AI service utilization through AI governance.

-The AI governance framework involves establishing AI ethical principles, which cover areas like privacy protection, respect for human rights, and corporate social responsibility.
-Based on these principles, it defines internal regulations, such as guidelines and related policies, and specifies the roles and responsibilities of departments involved with AI.
 Furthermore, the AI governance framework includes AI governance implementation, which involves defining metrics at each stage of AI service planning, development, verification, and operations to assess risk levels and monitor compliance.
 To manage this overall governance framework, it is essential to have AI governance technology (systems), such as AI platforms, system toolkits, and AI dashboards.
 Through the AI governance system, financial institutions can monitor the overall status of AI systems/services in operation and the risk levels of each system/service.
 For instance, for an AI service like 'general loan credit rating calculation,' the system can manage indicators, such as performance, whether it remains under human control, respects customer rights, protects personal/sensitive information, and is explainable.

 (1) STO